How to grow a ginger plant

 How to plant ginger

 You can place a whole piece of ginger in a pot or cut it into sections, ensuring each piece has at least two 'eyes' to grow shoots from.
 If cutting the ginger, leave it for a couple of days so the wounds callus over.
-Then, part fill a seed tray or pot with compost, and place the ginger on the surface, with its eyes facing upwards.
+Then, part-fill a seed tray or pot with compost, and place the ginger on the surface with its eyes facing upwards.
 Cover the ginger root with a couple of centimetres of compost, leaving the eyes exposed.
 Water using a watering can with a rose attached, and keep in a warm spot in partial shade.

 After a couple of weeks your ginger root will have developed roots and shoots.
-Gently lift it from the seed tray and transplant into a pot of compost, placing it on the surface and covering gently with 5cm compost.
+Gently lift it from the seed tray and transplant into a pot of compost, placing it on the surface and covering gently with a 5cm layer of compost.
 Ensure the stem is sticking out at the top.
 Firm gently and water well, allowing to drain.

 How to care for ginger

 As your ginger plant grows, keep it in a warm, partially shaded spot and water regularly, ensuring the compost remains just moist.
 Top up with additional compost as the stem grows.
 You can pot on your ginger plant and grow it on as a house plant or even outside in the summer months, taking care to ensure it's not exposed to cold winds.
-If growing your ginger outside, move it back indoors when temperatures start to fall in autumn.
+If growing your ginger outside, move it back indoors when temperatures start to fall in mid-autumn.

 How to harvest ginger

 Your ginger plant will stop producing leaves in late summer.
 Harvest the roots any time after this, or before the first frosts if growing outside.
 To harvest ginger, simply remove the rhizome from the soil.
-Harvest all or some of the roots – you can cut the rhizome and pot up the rest, as long as you keep it in a warm, centrally heated spot over winter.
+Harvest all or some of the roots – you can cut the rhizome and pot up the rest, as long as you keep it in a warm spot over winter.
 Wash thoroughly before eating.
 You can store some roots in the freezer to use as and when you need to.

 Advice on buying ginger